ebiwd/EBI-Pattern-library/index.md

 description: Document and demonstrating EBI styles
 ---

 Tired of updating a collection of screenshots (PSD/PDF) to show new website components?
 Remember the horror that was `homepage.v2.REVISED.UPDATED.psd`?
 You need a '*HTML/CSS Styleguide*'… Manually editing `HTML` and `CSS` files is hard work.
-This is where this style guide comes in.{: .pre}
+This is where this style guide comes in.
+{: .lead}

 [Jekyll](http://jekyllrb.com) is a *static site generator*: a script that takes a folder of [Markdown](http://daringfireball.net/projects/markdown/) files and converts them to a complete website.